zeecodeio/system-modeling/README.md

 - Mark Richards
 - Simon Brown
 - Chris Richardson
+- Fábio Aguiar
+- Paulo Caroli
-- ChatGPT and Claude.ai(reviewed but still may have some hallucinations)
+- ChatGPT and Claude.ai(reviewed but still may have some hallucinations (⌒_⌒;))
 - ...

 ## 1. Introduction